Sabrout/bot_detection/README.md

 Thus, I implemented an API withint the project to demonstrate this improvement.

-### OS Independence
+### Containerize

-While Python scripts run on any machine that has Python installed, a common practice is adopted in production to use Docker containers since it will probably be deployed on a remote server.
+While Python scripts run arguably on any machine that has Python installed, a common practice is adopted in production to use Docker containers since it will probably be deployed on a remote server.
 These containers require Docker images so

 Hence, I implemented a Dockerfile that builds an image (provided Docker is installed on the host machine) using the command: